caozrich/Etherium_Blockchain_Phishing-_Detection_APP-KNN/README.md

 ## Description

-The major blochains have been implicated in problems related to cyberattacks, scams, ponzi and pishing, the latter associated with at least 50% of cybercrime in the etherium network. this application uses a dataset of transactions in the etherium blochain to classify by means of a KNN algorithm those that are pishing (the scope of this application is limited to the samples obtained from the dataset).
+The major blochains have been implicated in problems related to cyberattacks, scams, ponzi and pishing, the latter associated with at least 50% of cybercrime in the etherium network. this application uses a dataset of transactions in the etherium blockhain to classify by means of a KNN algorithm those that are pishing (the scope of this application is limited to the samples obtained from the dataset).

 ## About